 This PBS series started in 2012 with Henry Louis Gates, Jr., Harvard scholar and university professor helping his guests “discover their long-lost relatives hidden for generations within the branches of their family trees.”
-Gates hosts this genealogy TV show inviting guests such as Ben Affleck, Anderson Cooper and Stephen King to dive in to their family history.
-The TV series, strives to explore race, cultrue and identity through genealogy and genetics.
+Gates hosts this genealogy TV show, inviting guests such as Ben Affleck, Anderson Cooper and Stephen King to dive into their family history.
+The TV series strives to explore race, culture and identity through genealogy and genetics.
 This show is filmed on location and around the world.

 This series premiered on NBC-TV in 2010 and continued broadcasting in 2013 on The Learning Channel (TLC).
 The series tracks celebrities as they travel through history and countryside to find great-great-great ancestors they didn’t know they had.
 The show instills in every episode one or two ground breaking discoveries.